dotnet/docs/docs/framework/unmanaged-api/debugging/ixclrdataprocess-startenummethodinstancesbyaddress-method.md

 ---
 # IXCLRDataProcess::StartEnumMethodInstancesByAddress Method

-Starts enumerating the method instances of app domain by address.
+Provides a handle to enumerate the method instances of `AppDomain` starting at a given address.

 ## Syntax